voxpelli/node-fetch-politely/README.md

 * **purgeWindow** – the minimum interval in milliseconds between two host purges.
 Defaults to `500` ms.
 * **concurrentReleases** – how many parallell database lookups to perform to check for released URL:s.
 Defaults to `2`.
 * **releasesPerBatch** – how many URL:s to fetch in each database lookup.
 Defaults to `5`.
+* **onlyDeduplicateMessages** – bool that if set will only deduplicate URL:s with the same message when deduplicating.
+Defaults to `false`.

 ## Lint / Test